Physics / Science GCSE: Investigate the effect of varying the force or mass on the acceleration of an object

 Often students will use apparatus that measures acceleration directly but they also need to know how to do this manually.

-This video demonstrates the measurements to make to calculate velocity and then acceleration step by step.
+This film demonstrates the measurements to make to calculate velocity and then acceleration step by step.

 It also highlights a common pitfall when investigating effect of changing force in that new mass is added to the system rather than being transferred from the trolley to the hanger.

-The video also focuses on specific improvements, stressing the need to explain how each of these changes is beneficial, something which students find challenging.
+The film also focuses on specific improvements, stressing the need to explain how each of these changes is beneficial, something which students find challenging.

 Language of science such as accuracy anomaly and systematic error are highlighted as part of the discussion around improvements.